2E0PGS/blog/_posts/2020-02-09-email-privacy.md

 # Email privacy

-In this article I detail how I setup my privacy focused email inbox with a custom domain to enable flexability in case I ever want to move mail servers.
+In this article I detail how I setup my privacy focused email inbox with a custom domain to enable flexibility in case I ever want to move mail servers.

-I have some redacted information which is designated in strikethrough text.
-This revolves around my reverse enigneering process of PTR validation.
+I have some redacted information which is designated in strike through text.
+This revolves around my reverse engineering process of PTR validation.
 I left it here in case people wanted to see the evidence that allowed me to come to a conclusion on how PTR is validated by the mail server software.

 I was considering either [Posteo](https://posteo.de/en) or [mailbox.org](https://mailbox.org) because of following resources